eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.3.30

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - To address occasional too small font size, added option to print multiple mails to single PDF file by merging respective PDF files.;
+ - Updated User Manual to describe new and updated features.;

 v 1.0.3.29

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;